AgentMC/Sao20/Translate/En/Part6.md

 The profile of Tiese who answered in a trembling voice looked strangely pale even in the shade.
 Having wrapped her cold right hand with both hands, Ronye continued firmly:

 "I heard that sound too.
 It was not a mishearing.
-But that's why I have to be insist."
+But that's why I have to insist."

 Ronye gradually removed Tiese’s right hand from the handle and moved<sup><a href="#Prim6">6</a></sup> it by about 1 mel away, then looked around the backyard again.